17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Saint Louis Art Museum

-Stroll the beautiful outdoor sculpture paths for a warmup.
-Then step inside to take in a multitude of visual delights, ranging from Ming Dynasty textiles to French Impressionist watercolors to this-minute contemporary works.
+After browsing the sculptures, step inside the Saint Louis Art Museum to take in a multitude of visual delights.
+Touring the collection, we spotted works ranging from Ming Dynasty textiles to French Impressionist watercolors to contemporary artwork.

 Browse the gift shops for an eclectic assortment of art-inspired mementos.
 Time to reboot?
 Grab a bite and enjoy the view at the Panorama Restaurant.